Indian Moors

 Indian Moors were a grouping of people who existed in Sri Lanka predominantly during its colonial period.
 They were distinguished by their Muslim faith whose origins traced back to the British Raj.
 Therefore, Indian Moors refer to a number of ethnic groups such as Memons, Bohra and Khoja.
 These groups tended to retain their own ancestral practices and language.
 However the largest specific group were Tamils from South India.

 Indian Moors shared a similar history to Indian Tamils of Sri Lanka, however due to their decline and smaller numbers the Indian Moors have either returned to India or have declared themselves as being classified as Sri Lankan Moors.

 History

 Origins

 The Indian Moors trace their origins back to immigrants in search of business opportunities during the British colonial period, however some can trace their origins as far back as Portuguese times.
 They came from various parts of India.
 Indian Moors have a similar history to that of the Indian Tamils of Sri Lanka.
-These people served primarily as plantation labour during the 125 years preceding the independence of Sri Lanka in 1948.
+These people served primarily as plantation labor during the 125 years preceding the independence of Sri Lanka in 1948.
 Though they did not sever their connections with the land of their birth.